Inferring the Langevin Equation with Uncertainty via Bayesian Neural Networks: Description of our methods

 \subsection{Training and inference procedure}

 Now, let us delve into the construction of datasets to feed LBN and the training process to learn Langevin equations.
-A dataset $\mathcal{D}$ consists of $M$ independent stochastic trajectories with length $L$ [Fig.~\ref{fig1}(a)] as follows: $\mathcal{D} \equiv \left\{ \left\{ \left({\bm{z}}^{j}(t_i), \tilde{\bm{y}}^j(t_i)\right) \right\}_{i=1}^{L} \right\}_{j=1}^{M}$, where each element contains a pair of a state vector ${\bm{z}}^j(t_i)$ as an input and a target vector $\tilde{\bm{y}}^j(t_i))$ (called a label) with sampling times $t_i \equiv i\Delta t$ and the duration of a trajectory $\tau \equiv t_{L} = L \Delta t$.
+A dataset $\mathcal{D}$ consists of $M$ independent stochastic trajectories with length $L$ [Fig.~\ref{fig1}(a)] as follows: $\mathcal{D} \equiv \left\{ \left\{ \left({\bm{z}}^{j}(t_i), \tilde{\bm{y}}^j(t_i)\right) \right\}_{i=1}^{L} \right\}_{j=1}^{M}$, where each element contains a pair of a state vector ${\bm{z}}^j(t_i)$ as an input and a target vector $\tilde{\bm{y}}^j(t_i)$ (called a label) with sampling times $t_i \equiv i\Delta t$ and the duration of a trajectory $\tau \equiv t_{L} = L \Delta t$.
 We utilize three datasets for each example: a training dataset $\mathcal{D}_{\rm tr}$ for training LBN, a validation dataset $\mathcal{D}_{\rm val}$ for selecting the best model, and a test dataset $\mathcal{D}_{\rm te}$ for evaluating the performance of estimators.
-Importantly, observed trajectories are not required to be stationary or of substantial duration, especially when they can be observed multiple times.
+Here, $\mathcal{D}_{\rm te}$ is only used to demonstrate the performance of methods on unseen data and is not a requirement in practice.
+Importantly, observed trajectories are not required to be stationary random processes or of substantial duration, especially when they can be observed multiple times.
 This adaptability is particularly relevant in experimental contexts where tracking a system for an extended period may be difficult due to factors such as blinking, photobleaching, or missed localization~\cite{manzo2015review}.
 Note that $\tilde{\bm{y}}^j(t_i)$ is not a true drift vector or diffusion matrix but is assigned depending on the quantity we aim to infer, such as the drift vector or the diffusion matrix, as well as the regime of the system, such as whether it follows the OLE or ULE.
 We specify $\tilde{\bm{y}}^j(t_i)$ in each scenario (hereafter, we skip the superscript indicating trajectory indices for simplicity).